- 8 min. read

 - Don’t draw conclusions based on hunches that are not supported by reliable, solid data.

 - Include employees/staff members that have regular contact with your customers in the data collection process (e.g., help desk staff, client relationship manager, social media manager, etc.).
 They often have the most valuable information about your users’ needs and their actual level of satisfaction.

 - Include decision-makers in the process.
 The customer journey map, and its results, could have a very strong impact on the overall product and brand strategy of the company, so it’s important to include decision-makers at the early stage.

-Find out what you don’t know and also identify things you’re unsure about.
+Find out what you don’t know, and also identify things you’re unsure about.
 For these things, you can gather, test, and verify them with additional user studies.
+Results and deliverables:

 - Reports on the results of the additional studies containing answers to questions we have.